Du Fu: Chengdu

-In December 759, he briefly stayed in Tonggu (modern Gansu).
-He departed on 24 December for Chengdu (in Sichuan), where he was hosted by local Prefect and fellow poet Pei Di.
+In December 759, after a brief stay in Tonggu (modern Gansu), Du Fu journeyed southwest to Chengdu, where he was hosted by local Prefect and fellow poet Pei Di.
 Du subsequently based himself in Sichuan for most of the next five years.
 By the autumn of that year he was in financial trouble, and sent poems begging help to various acquaintances.
 He was relieved by Yan Wu, a friend and former colleague who was appointed governor general at Chengdu.
-Despite his financial problems, this was one of the happiest and most peaceful periods of his life.
-Many of Du's poems from this period are peaceful depictions of his life at Du Fu Thatched Cottage.
-In 762, he left the city to escape a rebellion, but he returned in summer 764 when he was appointed an advisor to Yan, who was involved in campaigns against the Tibetan Empire.
+Despite his financial problems, Du Fu's time in Chengdu, the "Brocade City", was one of the happiest and most peaceful periods of his life.
+Many of his poems from this period are peaceful depictions of life in his simple thatched cottage, a reconstruction of which is now a popular tourist attraction.

+In 762, Du Fu left the city to escape a rebellion, but he returned in summer 764 when he was appointed an advisor to Yan, who was involved in campaigns against the Tibetan Empire.

 Last years

 Luoyang, the region of his birthplace, was recovered by government forces in the winter of 762, and in the spring of 765 Du Fu and his family sailed down the Yangtze, apparently with the intention of making their way there.
 They travelled slowly, held up by his ill-health (by this time he was suffering from poor eyesight, deafness and general old age in addition to his previous ailments).
 They stayed in Kuizhou (in what is now Baidicheng, Chongqing) at the entrance to the Three Gorges for almost two years from late spring 766.
 This period was Du Fu's last great poetic flowering, and here he wrote 400 poems in his dense, late style.
 In autumn 766, Bo Maolin became governor of the region: he supported Du Fu financially and employed him as his unofficial secretary.

 In March 768, he resumed his journey and got as far as Hunan province, where he died in Tanzhou (now Changsha) in November or December 770, in his 58th year.
 He was survived by his wife and two sons, who remained in the area for some years at least.
 His last known descendant is a grandson who requested a grave inscription for the poet from Yuan Zhen in 813.
 Hung summarises his life by concluding that, "He appeared to be a filial son, an affectionate father, a generous brother, a faithful husband, a loyal friend, a dutiful official, and a patriotic subject."

 Below is an example of one of Du Fu's later works.
 Like many other poems in the Tang it featured the theme of a long parting between friends, which was often due to officials being frequently transferred to the provinces: